awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 AppStream 2\.0 scaling is provided by Application Auto Scaling\.
 For more information, see the [Application Auto Scaling API Reference](http://docs.aws.amazon.com/autoscaling/application/APIReference/)\.

 Before you can use Fleet Auto Scaling, Application Auto Scaling needs permissions to access Amazon CloudWatch alarms and AppStream 2\.0 fleets\.
-For more information, see [Application Auto Scaling IAM Role](controlling-access.md#autoscaling-iam-role) and [Application Auto Scaling Required IAM Permissions](controlling-access.md#autoscaling-iam-policy)\.
+For more information, see [IAM Service Roles Required for Managing AppStream 2\.0 Resources](controlling-access.md#controlling-access-iam-service-role) and [Application Auto Scaling Required IAM Permissions](controlling-access.md#autoscaling-iam-policy)\.

 For a walk\-through of AppStream 2\.0 scaling, see [Scaling Your Desktop Application Streams with Amazon AppStream 2\.0](http://aws.amazon.com/blogs/compute/scaling-your-desktop-application-streams-with-amazon-appstream-2-0/) in the *AWS Compute Blog*\.